 While it can take decades for patients to develop mesothelioma, diagnosing the condition as soon as possible and receiving early treatment can improve patients’ survival odds.

 What Causes Mesothelioma?

-The vast majority of mesothelioma cases are caused by exposure to asbestos.
+The vast majority of mesothelioma cases are caused by asbestos exposure.
 While asbestos is a naturally occurring mineral fiber, it’s extremely toxic when ingested or inhaled.
 Asbestos fibers from products such as insulation, asbestos tiles, or automotive brake linings can break off and enter the air.
 The fibers may be inhaled and remain in the lungs.
 These fibers cannot be broken down in your body.
-They linger and disrupt the normal function of your cells, eventually causing cancer.
+They linger and disrupt the normal function of your cells, eventually causing mesothelioma cancer.

 The U.S. government has taken some steps to limit public exposure to asbestos and how it can be used.
 But the long latency period of the disease means that new cases are still being diagnosed from exposures decades ago.
 More recent exposures often involve the remodeling or demolition of older buildings containing asbestos.
 A 2017 report by the Centers for Disease Control and Prevention said about 2,600 people died of mesothelioma in the most recent year of complete data.